 Read more here

 “As the orcas’ lives become increasingly imperiled, Marisa unleashes her imagination, her compassion, and her courage . . .
 Moments close to the orcas are breathtakingly described, accentuating the thrill as the whales breach, sound, and vocalize.
 Basing her story on actual events, the author has created a poignant novel that vividly celebrates the interconnected nature of all living creatures.
 Like the eerily beautiful voices of the orcas in the ocean, this book will haunt readers.” ~Kirkus Reviews

 Read the full review here

-CHASING AT THE SURFACE to be published by Westwards Press in October 2016.
+CHASING AT THE SURFACE will be published by Westwards Press in October 2016!

 BREATHE TO BOTH SIDES wins 1st Place in the 2015 Pacific Northwest Writers Association Literary Contest for Middle Grade Fiction.